Particle system

 Sprite Speed

-A Float attribute defining the speed at which sprites change over time.
+A Float attribute defining the speed, in frames per seconds, at which sprite animation advances over time.
 Applicable when Roll Sprite with Life is disabled.
 Minimum value: 0.0.

 Sprite Columns